Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

 \subsection{Robustness to state preparation and measurement errors}

 The experimental design requires a ramping phase of the qubit and coupler frequencies from their idle location to the desired target Hamiltonian and back for the measurement.
 In effect, the data model \eqref{eq:data model methods} includes time-independent linear maps $M$ and $S$ that are applied at the beginning and end of the Hamiltonian time-evolution.
-The maps affect both frequency extraction and the eigenspace identification.
+The maps affect both the frequency extraction and the eigenspace reconstruction.

-For the frequency extraction, the Fourier coefficients of the trace signal $F[l]$ become $\sandwich{v_k}{SM}{v_k}$.
-While the frequencies remain unchanged the Fourier coefficients now deviate significantly from unity, significantly impairing the noise-robustness of the frequency identification.
-More severely, the eigenspace reconstruction yields a rotated eigenbasis if $M$ and $S$ cause an orthogonal rotation.
-We can however remove either $S$ or $M$ by appropriately pre-processing the data.
+For the frequency extraction using ESPRIT, the Fourier coefficients of the trace signal $F[l]$ become $\sandwich{v_k}{SM}{v_k}$.
+While the frequencies remain unchanged the Fourier coefficients now deviate from unity, significantly impairing the noise-robustness of the frequency identification.
+This effect is still present, albeit weaker, in tensorESPRIT, in the case of non-unitary SPAM errors.
+The eigenspace reconstruction is affected much more severely and requires careful consideration, as detailed below and in the SM.

-\textbf{Ramp removal via pre-processing.} To remove the initial map $S$ from the data we apply the pseudoinverse $(\cdot )^+$ of the data $y[l_0]$ at a fixed time $t_{l_0}$ to the entire (time-dependent) data series in matrix form.
-For arbitrary $S$ and $M = \id$ this gives rise to
+\paragraph*{Ramp removal via pre-processing.} We can remove either the initial map $S$ or the final map $M$ from the data.
+To remove $S$, we apply the pseudoinverse $(\cdot )^+$ of the data $y[l_0]$ at a fixed time $t_{l_0}$ to the entire (time-dependent) data series in matrix form.
+For invertible $S$ and $M$ this gives rise to

+The caveat of this approach is that the shot noise that affected the single time point $y[l_0]$ can lead to correlated errors in every entry of the new data series $y^{(l_0)}$.